+On a separate page we have provided links to more specific Citation Guides and Style Manuals for Government Publications.
 Occasionally a government document will offer a suggested citation, usually on the front or back of the title page.
 Also, you can often very easily find all of the information needed for your citation by consulting one of the standard indexes, such as GPO’s Catalog of U.S. Government Publications or the UNT Library Catalog.
 Keep in mind, however, that there is no universally accepted format for citing government documents, anymore than there is for any other source of information.
 The general guidelines given below should always be used in conjunction with one of the standard style manuals.

 If you are writing for a class or for publication, your instructor or publisher is always the final authority to consult for determining which style to use as well as for determining the proper format for a specific citation.

 Most citations to government documents do not refer to personal authors.
 The agency that issues a government publication is always to be considered the author of the document unless you are citing a technical report or a part of a publication, in which case you should use the personal author (if given).